Master's in Professional Writing Program

 Apply now.
 We consider applications on a rolling basis.
 The graduate studies office will provide us with your application as soon as all materials have been submitted.

 Questions?
-Email the English department's Director of Graduate Programs.
+Email the Graduate Program Director.

 The MPW degree requires 33 total credits for completion.